Provincial Disaster Assistance Program (PDAP)

 - Provincial and regional parks

-If you need help with your application, read the documents below or call PDAP staff at
+If you require assistance with your application, please refer to the documents provided below or reach out to PDAP personnel at 1-866-632-4033.

 Documents needed

-If you have private insurance, your insurer must provide a letter to PDAP explaining which
+If you have private insurance, your insurer needs to send a letter to PDAP clarifying what damages from your policy are covered and which ones are not.

 Principal residence